How Do We Get The Natural Boom Gas 'Right'?

 The opportunity is very important, it must be viewed within the global context of energy and the realities of our current situation, not short-sighted fixes or desperate attempts at improving economic bottom lines.
 If we are to combine our high standards of living with an environment we want to live in, we have to make tough choices and proceed with caution.
 Clinging to convenient perspectives and outdated paradigms are not going to help us deal with the energy challenge – which at its core asks us to consider how we want to move forward in this ever-changing global system we’re interdependent in.
 The US should make the right choice for its own citizens, and realize that this choice can be the right choice for the rest of the planet.

-Jesse Parent is an analyst, editor, and author focusing on energy & resources, technology, and global affairs.
-He currently is Director at Delta Conflux and its Energy Channel, Editor & Analyst (Energy Security Desk) for the Geostratigic Consultancy Wikistrat, a Geopolitical Contributor for Learnist, and a Featured Blogger at The Energy Collective.
+Jesse Parent is an analyst, editor, and author focusing on energy & resources, technology, global affairs, and human relations.
+Jesse writes on his website: jesparent.com.
+He is a a Geopolitical Contributor for Learnist, Editor & Analyst (Energy Security Desk) for the Geostratigic Consultancy Wikistrat, and a Featured Blogger at The Energy Collective.
 Jesse studied International Relations & ...

 Other Posts by Jesse Parent